+CHEM 440L Staff

-CHEM 440L Advanced Inorganic
+Advanced Inorganic 3 credits

+Chemistry Laboratory

-Chemistry Laboratory (Lecture is required as pre- or co-requisite) Laboratory methods involving synthesis and characterization of inorganic compounds are developed.
+(Lecture is required as pre- or co-requisite) Laboratory methods involving synthesis and characterization of inorganic compounds are developed.
 3-hour laboratory.

-CHEM 450 (W)Biochemistry I

-Dr. Foley 3 credits

-(Pre- or co-requisites: CHEM 233 and 360 or 362) Structure-function relationships with emphasis on the organic and biophysical characteristics of proteins, lipids and carbohydrates are described.
+CHEM 450 Dr. Foley (W)Biochemistry I 3 credits (Pre- or co-requisites: CHEM 233 and 360 or 362) Structure-function relationships with emphasis on the organic and biophysical characteristics of proteins, lipids and carbohydrates are described.
 Enzyme mechanisms and kinetics and the thermodynamic basis of intermediary metabolism are major themes.
 3-hour lecture.
 CHEM 450L Lab is required of Biochemistry majors.
 Successful completion of CHEM 450 precludes credit for CHEM 350.

-CHEM 450L

-(W)Biochemistry Laboratory 3 credits (Lecture is required as pre- or co-requisite) Experiments involve techniques used in characterization of biopolymers and study of enzyme kinetics.
+CHEM 450L Staff (W)Biochemistry Laboratory 3 credits (Lecture is required as pre- or co-requisite) Experiments involve techniques used in characterization of biopolymers and study of enzyme kinetics.

+CHEM 451

-CHEM 451 Biochemistry II
+Biochemistry II